patrickdad/CAF-Cyber-Assurance-Audit/README.md

 - Assess governance and cyber risk management practices
 - Produce an evidence-based cyber assurance report

-## Scope of Assessment
+## Assessment Scope

-The audit assessed the following CAF principles:
+The simulated assessment focuses on CAF Objective A – Managing Security Risk, including:

 - A1 Governance
 - A2 Risk Management
 - A3 Asset Management
-- A4 Supply Chain Risk Management
+- A4 Supply Chain

+The review examines governance structures, risk management processes, asset visibility, and third-party security controls.

 ## Methodology
 The assessment reviewed organisational documentation and governance practices against CAF Indicators of Good Practice.